iftik-OP/iftik-OP/README.md

 - 👋 Hi, I’m @iftik-OP,
-- 👀 I’m currently a 1st year student of EEE at BITS Mesra,
+- 👀 I’m currently a ECE student at BIT Mesra,
 - 🌱 I’m currently deep diving into the sea of programming,
 - 💞️ I’m looking forward to learn something new everyday,
-- 📫 My SuperPowers: C, Python, HTML, JavaScript, flutter
+- 📫 My SuperPowers: CPP, Python, HTML, JavaScript, flutter

 <!---
 iftik-OP/iftik-OP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.